 Self-evaluation forms, teaching evaluation forms across universities, and evaluation guidelines.

 This syllabus was created in the spirit of Candice Benbow’s “Lemonade Syllabus” and other collections of references and resources that provide context for current events.
 In that way, it can be used by individuals who want to learn more about the topic of academic labor in composition.
 It has also been designed to be adapted–whole or in part–to the classroom.

 This page responds to two overlapping exigencies.
 First, it’s a convenient place to find statements from multiple organizations without having to visit all their websites.
 As those statements are revised/updated/replaced, then this should also be the place people can reasonably expect to find the most recent ones.
 Second, it’s an attempt to respond to Provision A.1 of the Indianapolis Resolution (linked below), which “call[s] upon disciplinary and professional organizations such as NCTE/CCCC, ADE, MLA, RSA, and CWPA to consolidate and publicize the numerous extant professional standards documents on one user-friendly, accessible website; and where appropriate to revise or update those standards.”

-Comprehensive studies of writing program resources, support services, and professional development.
+Comprehensive studies and crowdsourced compilations of writing program resources, support services, and professional development.

 Links/contact information for other organizations that work on academic labor issues: disciplinary associations, unions, independent advocacy groups, institutes.